btrettel/flt/to-do.md

     - <http://www.acorvid.com/2017/12/13/what-i-miss-when-writing-fortran/>
         - > Constrained reals; for example, absolute mass, pressure, or temperature variables which throw an exception if they become negative.
 This is a first-class feature of types in Ada (constrained subtype)
     - Can be done with a derived type with custom operators.
+- Build system improvements:
+    - Replace PDPmakefile with POSIXmakefile that is strictly POSIX (has no `include` or any other non-POSIX things) and should work on IBM AIX make too.
+This file can be constructed from the other files via `make POSIXmakefile`.
+Don't set `FC` and whatnot, instead set those via the command line or defaults?
+    - Intel and Cray compilers: make variable to switch between address and thread sanitizers, compile with both when doing `make all` (`SFLAGS`?)
+    - `PFLAGS` make macro to switch between GPU and CPU for ifx, nvfortran, etc.
+- f90lint:
+    - Add tests for remaining modules which aren't passing.
+    - Check for modules which don't have tests.
+    - Measure `TODO` density and have bound on it to keep them current.
+    - Identify untested procedures by looking at `use` lines in tests.
+This won't work for type-bound procedures, though.
+    - Require that all functions be `pure`.
+    - Output checking:
+        - Presence of files that should not be there: `fort.*`, `FORT.*`
+        - Fortran format overflow: `*` in ifort/gfortran/crayftn/nvfortran
+        - `forrtl: error`
+        - `NaN`
+        - `Infinity`
+- Make nmllog.f90 optionally not print the time and/or level to stdout.